Bluntnose sixgill shark: Biology and ecology

 Bluntnose sixgill sharks are also positively buoyant as hypothesized earlier.
 During vertical movements, the sixgill sharks demonstrate more swimming efforts for the descent than the ascent.
 This is indicated by the greater number of tail beats and the sharks' ability to glide upwards for several minutes.
 The positive buoyancy can help the sharks to hunt stealthily by approaching prey from below undetected since the upward gliding permits minimal movement.
-It can also be advantageous for their diel vertical migrations.
+It can also be advantageous for their Diel vertical migrations.
 Since the sharks spend their days in colder water, their metabolic rates decline.
 Positive buoyancy can help them to glide upwards with minimal swimming involved during their evening migrations.

 Reproduction is ovoviviparous with embryos receiving nourishment from a yolk sac while remaining inside the mother.
-Litters are large and typically have 22-108 pups measuring 60–75 cm at birth, and the largest recorded pup is 82 cm.
+Litters are large and typically have 22–108 pups measuring 60–75 cm at birth, and the largest recorded pup is 82 cm.
 New pups are also born with a lighter belly color than adults.
 This form of cryptic coloration or camouflage is used to disguise the pup's appearance.
 A high mortality rate of the young pups is presumed, owing to the large litter size.
 The gestation period is unknown, but is probably more than two years, based on the gestation time of other hexanchiform sharks like the frilled sharks.
 Females reach sexual maturity at 4.5 m in length and 18–35 years in age, while males reach sexual maturity much earlier at 3.15 m in size and 11–14 years in age.
 Many biologists believe that the male bluntnose sixgill shark's teeth are specially adapted for courtship.
 The male nips at the female's gill slits using its longer-cusped teeth.
 This action is thought to entice the female into mating.
 Evidence of this hypothesis is that female bluntnose sixgill sharks show up with seasonal scars around their gill slits, which apparently is from breeding with males.
 Males and females are thought to meet seasonally between May and November.

 Human interaction

 The bluntnose sixgill shark is listed as Near Threatened by the International Union for Conservation of Nature (IUCN) because, despite its extensive range, its longevity and popularity as a sport fish makes it vulnerable to exploitation and unable to sustain targeted fishing for very long.
 Although population data is lacking in many areas for this species, certain regional populations have been classified as severely depleted.
 Although it is usually caught as bycatch, it is also caught for food and sport.
 In June 2018, the New Zealand Department of Conservation classified the bluntnose sixgill shark as "Not Threatened" with the qualifiers "Data Poor" and "Secure Overseas" under the New Zealand Threat Classification System.

-Despite its massive size, this species is rather harmless to humans unless provoked.
+This species is harmless to humans unless provoked.